Everything You Should Know About Credit Scores in 2025

 In 2025, a good credit score continues to be fundamental for:

-• Utility Services: Utility companies might require a deposit if you have a low credit score.
+credit check(asoft credit checkthat doesn’t impact your score) as part of their background verification. - Utility Services: Utility companies might require a deposit if you have a low

 The Big Three Credit Bureaus: Experian, TransUnion, and Equifax